nicksnlp/arthunt/README.md

 5.Scraping data is saved into an external scraped_data.json, as a dictionary.
 If it is not present there, the new scraping is initiated (may take around 5 minutes to complete).\
 6."Scrape the WEB again" button on the loading page.
 Removes the data, initiates the new scraping process.\
 7. Old plot-files are deleted on restart and/or after new scraping initiated.\
-8. Project is deployed on [nicksnlp.pythonanywhere.com](http://nicksnlp.pythonanywhere.com/)
+8. Project is deployed on [nicksnlp.pythonanywhere.com](http://nicksnlp.pythonanywhere.com/) \
-9. Search structure modified, queries preprocessing added, removes unknown words.
+9. Search structure modified, queries preprocessing added, that removes unknown words. \
-10. Lemmatisation included into all search modes.
+10. Lemmatisation included into all search modes. \

 This way the project can be easier handled by web hosting environments, and/or incorporated into other applications.